niksudan/wp-post-distance-filter/README.md

 ![Custom Field Enable](http://i.imgur.com/EijS0Hx.png)

 Then enter the name of your location <code>meta_key</code> and specify the value you want it to show.
-After updating the post, two more custom fields should appear - <code>lat</code> and <code>lng</code> if done correctly.
+After updating the post, two more custom fields should appear - the lat and lng keys if done correctly.

 ![Custom Field](http://i.imgur.com/Bcaupq7.png)